exercism/common-lisp/concepts/arrays/about.md

 # About

-In Common Lisp like other languages an array is a set of elements which are accessed via integral indexes.
+In Common Lisp, like other languages, an array is a set of elements which are accessed via integral indexes.
 The types of the elements can be heterogeneous.
 The array can be multi-dimensional (not simply 1-dimensional).